krisahil/timeperiod/README.txt

 Known Issues

  * Field formatter not available for fields in Views with aggregation enabled.
+See [this post](https://www.drupal.org/project/commerce_reports/issues/2975099#comment-12628089) on reasons for this.

 Maintainers: